Vicky Piria: GP3 Series

 Piria made her debut in the GP3 Series in 2012 with Trident Racing, who took over Addax Team's entry.
 Piria finished the season without scoring championship points and a best finish of 12th.

 European F3 Open

-In 2013 Piria raced in European F3 Open with BVM Racing.
+In 2013, Piria raced in European F3 Open with BVM Racing.
 She finished tenth in points.

 Pro Mazda

-In 2014 she raced for JDC MotorSports in the Pro Mazda Championship, part of the Mazda Road to Indy.
+In 2014, Piria raced for JDC MotorSports in the Pro Mazda Championship, part of the Mazda Road to Indy.
 She was one of three female drivers contesting the 2014 championship.

 W Series

-In 2019, Piria participated to the selections for the newly created W Series.
-She passed the first phase and the final selection, becoming one of the 18 drivers to compete in the 6-event series, the only Italian in it.
+In 2019, Piria participated in the selections for the newly created W Series.
+She passed the first phase and the final selection, becoming one of the 18 drivers to compete in the 6-event series, the only Italian to do so.

+Broadcasting

+Piria has served as a commentator on Formula E electric car racing for the television channel Mediaset.
+She was a presenter of the Italia 1 automotive programme Drive Up in 2021, and since 2024, she has been a presenter of Formula One races on Sky Sport, replacing Federica Masolin.